helm/helm/docs/pushing.md

-# Pushing DM
+# Pushing Helm

-This details the requirements and steps for doing a DM push.
+This details the requirements and steps for doing a `helm` push.

 ## Prerequisites

-In order to build and push DM, you must:
+In order to build and push `helm`, you must:

 * be an editor or owner on the GCP project `kubernetes-helm`
 * have `docker` installed and runnable in your current environment